Arinpe/Bookstore/README.md

 ## A Bookstore Application
-This is a Bookstore application, where users get to display the books they have read or currently reading.
+This is a Bookstore application, where users get to display the books they have read or are currently reading.
 This app is build with React and Redux

 [Live version](https://book--stores.herokuapp.com/)